Leopold-007/Moving_motion-detector/README.md

 ## Making full screen for Android

 I often use Android tablets for demonstrating an IoT prototype.
 Here is a tip to makeing a HTML5 page fulsucreen on Android: https://developer.chrome.com/multidevice/android/installtohomescreen

+## AngularJS

+I know about TypeScript and Angular2, but I stick to AngularJS.
+I choose AngularJS over Angular2 for IoT prototyping for a lot of reasons.